thanathip41/tspace-mysql/README.md

 [![NPM version](https://img.shields.io/npm/v/tspace-mysql.svg)](https://www.npmjs.com)
 [![NPM downloads](https://img.shields.io/npm/dm/tspace-mysql.svg)](https://www.npmjs.com)

-Tspace-mysql is an ORM that can run in NodeJs and can be used with TypeScript.
+tspace-mysql is an ORM that can run in NodeJs and can be used with TypeScript.
 Its always support the latest TypeScript and JavaScript features and provide additional features that help you to develop.

 ## Install